-While the former helps in making better and smart decisions about efficiently managing the software, the latter helps in creating a robust software.
-We’ll read more about them in detail further in the blog, so better get your coffee.
+While the former helps in making better and smart decisions about efficiently managing the software, the latter helps in creating robust software.

-Let’s have a brief know-how of what ALM and SDLC basically are, and what really is the degree of difference between these two.
+Let’s have brief know-how of what ALM and SDLC basically are, and what really is the degree of difference between these two.

-SDLC is basically a detailed plan to create, develop, maintain and replace a particular software.
-The lifecycle delineates a methodology for constant observation and improvement in the quality of software and the overall development of process.
+SDLC is basically a detailed plan to create, develop, maintain, and replace a particular software.
+The lifecycle delineates a methodology for constant observation and improvement in the quality of software and the overall development of the process.

 So if we recall what we have read till now, we come to know that ALM is more comprehensive a process and SDLC is a part of the ALM process.
 Confused?
 Let me make it a bit simpler.

 While SDLC is concerned about designing the software, ‘the development part of the ALM’.
 All ambiguity cleared now?

 Now that we know what both the cycles do, let’s dive a little deeper into the process of these systems.

 ALM is more comprehensive a scope than SDLC.
-ALM includes development, governance, maintenance and finally antiquation of software, while SDLC focuses primarily on the development phase.
+ALM includes development, governance, maintenance, and finally antiquation of software, while SDLC focuses primarily on the development phase.

-ALM tool’s functionality includes managing of requirements in an efficient and effective way.
-Few of the ALM tools in market also have support for use cases as a subset of requirement definition process.
+ALM tool’s functionality includes managing requirements in an efficient and effective way.
+Few of the ALM tools in the market also have support for use cases as a subset of the requirement definition process.

 It also includes a planning and estimation phase wherein the whole project is planned out.
 ALM tool is designed to adapt any SDLC methodology viz.
-Waterfall, Scrum or Agile development technique.
+Waterfall, Scrum, or Agile development technique.

 Source code management is an essential requirement in product lifecycle management.
 It helps in keeping the working copies of the code, which are then distributed in different groups within a team.

 ALM tools include quality assurance as a part of software development which is one striking difference between regular project management tools and application lifecycle management tools.

-Regular project management tools don’t offer continuous integration for compilation of software but the latest ALM tools come with different CI server integrations.
+Regular project management tools don’t offer continuous integration for the compilation of software but the latest ALM tools come with different CI server integrations.

 Both development and deployment have become a continuous process in an SDLC with the rapid changes in Agile methodologies.

 Having understood the Application Lifecycle Management, now let’s move on to the next segment, i.e., Software Development Lifecycle Management.

 Requirement analysis is the first and foremost stage in the SDLC process.
 Lead by the senior team members, inputs are taken from all the stakeholders and domain experts in the industry.

 This stage provides a lucid picture of the entire project and various issues and opportunities can then be anticipated.

-This step includes constructing a ‘Software Requirement Specification’ document, also known as ‘SRS’ document.
+This step includes constructing a ‘Software Requirement Specification’ document, also known as the ‘SRS’ document.
 It consists of everything which needs to be designed and developed during the life cycle of the project.